ehamberg/fswatcher/README.md

 `fswatcher` monitors a file or a directory for changes and runs a given command when the file is modified.
-If monitoring a directory, it runs the specified command a file within the given directory is modified.
+If monitoring a directory, it runs the specified command when any file in the directory tree is modified.

 This is a really thin layer on top of the [fsnotify](http://hackage.haskell.org/package/fsnotify) library.
 It works on